 We get it, your home is your investment.
-And the type of road that runs in front of or alongside your property can have a significant impact on its value (ex. - few homeowners want to live beside a roaring interstate!).
+And the type of road that runs in front of or alongside your property can have a significant impact on its value.
+Not many homeowners want to live beside a roaring roadway!

 “Superstreets” are the latest threat to homeowners who just want peace and quiet.
-As land condemnation attorneys in NC, we often represent property owners who live along roads that are being widened or changed and these changes often affect their homes or businesses.
+As land condemnation attorneys in NC, we often represent property owners who live along roads that are being widened or changed, and these changes often affect their homes or businesses.
 This article breaks down the nuances of superstreets and how an attorney can help you if your property is affected by the construction of one.

 When two roads cross each other, you get an interchange.
 In a “typical” red light/green light intersection, you can turn right, left, or go straight from any direction.